PADDOCK WOOD TOWN COUNCIL

 - From the announcement of the death, up to the funeral of the Sovereign, except on Proclamation Day (the Day of the Announcement to the Accession of the new Sovereign), when the flags are hoisted right up from 11:00am until Sunset,

-- The funerals of Prime Ministers and ex-Prime Ministers of the United Kingdom, subject to special commands from Her Majesty in each case.
-The Department for Culture, Media and Sport will inform of any other occasions where Her Majesty has given a special command.
+- The funerals of Prime Ministers and ex-Prime Ministers of the United Kingdom, subject to special commands from His Majesty in each case.
+The Department for Culture, Media and Sport will inform of any other occasions where His Majesty has given a special command.

 - At the discretion of the Chairman, to commemorate local civic and community dignitaries who have recently died .